The Mega-Strong Dollar Makes A Buy In This Market Irresistible Right Now

-What might you want to complain about in Colombia?
+What might you gripe about in Colombia?

 I responded to suggest he find another place to hang out on the weekends.
 Either that or accept the tolls as part of his cost of living and stop moaning about them… or move back home.

 He wasn’t happy with any of those options.

-The “Complaining Expat” is something to watch out for everywhere, but, honestly, I haven’t encountered many beyond this one guy in Colombia… especially in Medellín.
+The “Complaining Expat” is something to watch out for everywhere, but, honestly, I haven’t encountered many in Colombia beyond this one guy… especially in Medellín.

 Despite the ongoing negative impression much of the world has about Colombia in general and Medellín in particular, I’ve never been anything but impressed.
 Colombia’s economy is growing at a nice clip, the government has come to an agreement with the guerilla groups, and the infrastructure and services in Medellín compare well with (or could be considered even better than) those in any major North American city.